 It keeps for weeks at room temp or longer in the fridge, making it an excellent make-ahead dessert recipe.

-Ingredients In Chocolate Fudge with Peanut Butter
+Ingredients for Chocolate Peanut Butter Fudge

 For this peanut butter and chocolate fudge, you only need 6 very common fridge and pantry ingredients.
 Truly doesn’t get easier than this so take out the following: